Skip to content

 See issue #420 for a detailed discussion of Stack's behavior when system-ghc is enabled.

-You can create multiple YAML configuration files for your project, one for each build plan.
+You can create multiple project-level configuration files for your project, one for each build plan.
 For example, you might set up your project directory like so:

 myproject/